junechakma/wexford-educare/coursedata.md

 *   International students may need to provide proof of English language proficiency through a recognized test like IELTS.

-At **Blossom Educare**, we are here to guide you through the entire application process to help you achieve your academic goals.
+At **Wexford Educare**, we are here to guide you through the entire application process to help you achieve your academic goals.

 ### Frequently Asked Questions (FAQs)